iagox86/dnscat2/doc/protocol.md

     #define OPT_CHUNKED_DOWNLOAD (0x10)
     #define OPT_COMMAND          (0x20)

-# Messages
+## Messages

-Note:

-- All fields are big endian.
-- It is assumed that we know the length of the datagram; if we don't, a lower-level wrapper is required (eg, for TCP I prefix a 2-byte length header)
+This section will explain how to encode each of the message types.
+All fields are encoded big endian, and the entire packet is sent via the DNS Transport Protocol, defined above.
+It is assumed that the transport protocol handles the length, and the length of the packet is known.

+All messages contain a 16-bit `packet_id` field - this should be changed (randomized or incremented.. it doesn't matter) for each message sent and ignored by the receiver.
+It's purely designed to deal with caching problems.

+### Datatypes

+As mentioned above, all fields are encoded as big endian (network byte order).
+The following datatypes are used:

+* `uint8_t` - an 8-bit (one byte) value
+* `uint16_t` - a 16-bit (two byte) value
+* `uint32_t` - a 32-bit (four byte) value
+* `ntstring` - a null-terminated string (that is, a series of bytes with a NUL byte ("\0") at the end
+* `byte[]` - an array of bytes - if no size is specified, then it's the rest of the packet

-## MESSAGE_TYPE_SYN [0x00]
+### MESSAGE_TYPE_SYN [0x00]

 - (uint16_t) packet_id
 - (uint8_t)  message_type [0x00]
 - (uint16_t) session_id
-- (uint16_t) initial seq number
+- (uint16_t) initial sequence number
 - (uint16_t) options
 - If OPT_NAME is set:
-  - (ntstring) name
+  - (ntstring) session_name
 - If OPT_DOWNLOAD or OPT_CHUNKED_DOWNLOAD is set:
   - (ntstring) filename

-(Client to server)
+#### Client to server

-- Each connection is initiated by a client sending a SYN containing a random session_id and random initial sequence number to the server as well as its requested options (no options are currently defined).
+- Each connection is initiated by a client sending a SYN containing a random session_id and random initial sequence number to the server as well as its requested options
 - If the client doesn't get a response, it should choose a new session_id before retransmitting
   - (this resolves a potential issue where a Server->Client SYN is lost, and the server thinks a session is running while the client doesn't)

-- The following options are valid:
+- The following options are defined:
   - OPT_NAME - 0x01
     - Packet contains an additional field called the session name, which is a free-form field containing user-readable data
-    - (ntstring) session_name
   - OPT_DOWNLOAD - 0x08
-    - Packet contains an additional field for the filename to download from the server
+    - Requests a download from the server
     - Server should serve that file in place of stdin
-    - Servers should *not* let users read arbitrary files, but rather make it up to the user to choose which files/folders to allow
+    - For obvious reasons, servers should *not* let users read arbitrary files, but rather make it up to the user to choose which files/folders to allow
   - CHUNKED_DOWNLOAD - 0x10
-    - Packet contains the filename field, as specified in OPT_DOWNLOAD
+    - Requests a "chunked" download from the server - in the MSG packets, the client will let the server know which offset to download
     - Each MSG also contains an offset field
-    - Each data chunk is exactly XXX bytes long
+    - Each data chunk is exactly XXX-TODO bytes long

-(Server to client)
+#### Server to client

 - The server responds with its own SYN, containing its initial sequence number and its options.

-(Notes)
+#### Notes

-- Both the session_id and initial sequence number should be randomized, not incremental or static or anything, to make connection-hijacking attacks more difficult (the two sequence numbers and the session_id give us approximately 48-bits of entropy per connection).
+- Both the `session_id` and initial sequence number should be randomized, not incremental or static or anything, to make connection-hijacking attacks more difficult (the two sequence numbers and the session_id give us approximately 48-bits of entropy per connection).
-- packet_id should be different for each packet, and is entirely designed to prevent caching.
+- `packet_id` should be different for each packet, and is entirely designed to prevent caching.
 Incremental is fine.
 The peer should ignore it.

-(Error states)
+#### Error states

 - If a client doesn't receive a response to a SYN packet, it means either the request or response was dropped.
 The client can choose to re-send the SYN packet for the same session, or it can generate a new SYN packet or session.
 - If a server receives a second SYN for the same session before it receives a MSG packet, it should respond as if it's valid (the response may have been lost).
 - If a client or server receives a SYN for a connection during said connection, it should be silently discarded.

-## MESSAGE_TYPE_MSG: [0x01]
+### MESSAGE_TYPE_MSG: [0x01]

 - (uint16_t) packet_id
 - (uint8_t)  message_type [0x01]
 - (uint16_t) session_id
-- (variable) other fields, as defined by 'options'
+- If OPT_CHUNKED_DOWNLOAD is set:
+  - (uint32_t) chunk number
+- If OPT_CHUCNKED_DOWNLOAD is not set:
+  - (uint16_t) seq
+  - (uint16_t) ack
 - (byte[]) data

-Variable fields

-- (if OPT_CHUNKED_DOWNLOAD is enabled)
-  - (uint32_t) chunk number
-- (otherwiseFIN and close the connection.
-- The client and server shouldn't increment their sequence numbers or their saved acknowledgement numbers until the other side has acknowledged the value in a response.
-- packet_id should be different for each packet, and is entirely designed to prevent caching.
-Incremental is fine.
-The peer should ignore it.

-(Command)
+#### Notes

 - If the SYN contained OPT_COMMAND, the 'data' field uses the command protocol.
 See command_protocol.md.

-## MESSAGE_TYPE_FIN: [0x02]
+### MESSAGE_TYPE_FIN: [0x02]

 - (uint16_t) packet_id
 - (uint8_t)  message_type [0x02]
 - (uint16_t) session_id
 - (ntstring) reason
-- (variable) other fields, as defined by 'options'

-(Client to server)

-- A client sends a FIN message to the server when it's completed its connection.

-(Server to client)

-- The server responds to a client's FIN with its own FIN.
-- A server can also respond to a MSG with a FIN either when the connection has been cleanly terminated, or when there's an error in the connection.

-(Out-of-state packets)
+#### Notes

 - Once a FIN has been sent, the client or server should no longer attempt to respond to anything from that connection.

-(Notes)

-- packet_id should be different for each packet, and is entirely designed to prevent caching.
-Incremental is fine.
-The peer should ignore it.

-## MESSAGE_TYPE_PING: [0xFF]
+### MESSAGE_TYPE_PING: [0xFF]

 - (uint16_t) packet_id
 - (uint8_t)  message_type [0xFF]
 - (uint16_t) reserved
 - (ntstring) data

-(Notes)
+#### Notes

-The reserved field should be ignored.
+- The reserved field should be ignored.
 It's simply there to make it easier to parse (since every other packet has a 24-bit header).

-- packet_id should be different for each packet, and is entirely designed to prevent caching.
-Incremental is fine.
-The peer should ignore it.

-(Client to server)

-- A client can send a MESSAGE_TYPE_PING packet any time - before, during, or after a session.

-(Server to client)

-- The server can only respond to client ping, it can't send pings of its own out.
+- This is the only message that isn't part of a session